 Apart from this, you can also specify when you want to process your last sliding window.
 For example you want to process the last 3 batches when there are 2 new batches.
 That is like when you want to slide and how many batches has to be processed in that window.

-Hope this post helped you know some important interview questions that are asked in the Apache Spark topic.
+Hope this post helped you know some important spark interview questions that are often asked in the Apache Spark topic.